 Mission Statement – “To provide for the men in the parish to come together once a month for a dinner meeting to extend the warm hand of friendship and comaraderie.
 We seek to do the Lord’s work in generosity and love to one another and to our Parish of the Incarnation.
 By the grace of God, the example of Jesus Christ and the guidance of the Holy Spirit, we dedicate ourselves to accomplish our mission within and beyond our community.”
 This Club is primarily social but also participate in several service projects throughout the year.
 Annual dues are $20.

 Women’s Club – Eileen Parkinson 346-0666

 “The mission of the Organization shall be to promote a spirit of unity and cooperation among the women of Incarnation Parish in religious, educational, social and humanitarian interests; to engage in such forms of Christian action and benevolent work as may commend themselves to this organization.”
 All ladies of the parish are welcome to join.
 Dues are $15 per year.

 Sociable Singles 50+ – Laurie Merson 331-4375

-A group of friends that meet for breakfast at various locations which are announced in the Sunday bulletin.
-We also have a group that plays cards once a month; locations and contact person are in the bulletin.
+A group of friends that meet for breakfast, lunch, or dinner at various locations.
+There is also a group that plays cards once a month.
+Locations and contact person for both activities can be found in the bulletin.